m3ghanaDA/m3ghanaDA/README.md

-# Hi there, I'm Meghana Dhongadi Ashoka! 👋
+# Hi there, I'm Meghana D A! 👋

 ## 👀 About Me
 I'm a Data Science enthusiast currently pursuing my MSc in Data Science at the University of Essex.
 My background is in Electronics and Communication Engineering, and I have hands-on experience as a Senior Analyst at Capgemini, where I specialized in the Supply Chain Management (SCM) domain.